michal-h21/make4ht/README.md

 :    some  SVG images produced by `dvisvgm` seem to have wrong dimensions.
 This filter
      tries to set the correct image size.

-Function `filter` accepts also function arguments, in this case this function takes file contents as a parameter and modified contents are returned.

-Example:

-    local filter  = require "make4ht-filter"
-    local changea = function(s) return s:gsub("a","z") end
-    local process = filter{"cleanspan", "fixligatures", changea}
-    Make:htlatex()
-    Make:htlatex()
-    Make:match("html$",process)

-In this example, spurious span elements are joined, ligatures are decomposed, and then all letters 'a' are replaced with 'z' letters.

 ## DOM filters